Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Data-Driven VCG Mechanisms

-Before continuing, we emphasize a central property of data-driven VCG transfers: they depend on the reported signals only through the resulting allocation.
-In other words, once the allocation is determined, the designer can compute the transfers without any knowledge of agents’ beliefs.
+A central property of data-driven VCG transfers is that they depend on reported signals only through the resulting allocation.
+Once the allocation is determined, the designer can compute transfers without knowing agents’ beliefs.

-We examine various desirable properties of the estimator and explore their implications for implementation in posterior equilibrium using data-driven VCG mechanisms.
-As a natural benchmark, we consider the ex-post case: $\widehat{\omega} = \omega$.
-If the designer ultimately observes the true state, ex-post utilities based on the reported preference types can be used to construct VCG payments, which are sufficient to achieve implementation in posterior equilibrium.
+We next examine desirable properties of the estimator and their implications for implementation with data-driven VCG mechanisms.
+We then compare this class to alternative mechanisms with contingent transfers proposed in the literature and discuss extensions.